percona/percona-monitoring-plugins/docs/cacti/linux-templates.rst

 .. image:: images/linux_disk_iops.png

 The number of disk IO operations per second.
+Actually, this is a sum of reads + writes.

 .. image:: images/linux_disk_space.png